jsbakker/Cocoatainer/README.md

 // The following dealloc print messages are triggered
 // when the container is cleaned after leaving scope
 // of an autoreleasepool
+Someone left this 200 ml full mug here.
 I will just pour it out.
 This cocoa powder has coagulated at the bottom.
 This marshmallow is so soggy that it has nearly turned into liquid.
 This water got cold and looks old.
-I willl dump it out.
+I will dump it out.

 // Printed after autoreleasepool, before end of scope Before method's local scope end.